CleverCase/ember-bootstrap-controls/README.md

 ### Bootstrap Currency Input
 A field helper to simplify making an currency input field for a form.

-*Required Arguments:*
-- `value` - Ember model attribute attached to the input.
-- `label` - String displayed as the labels text.

-*Optional Arguments:*
-- `mask` - Optionally change the default currency mask (see [ember-text-mask](https://github.com/text-mask/text-mask/tree/master/ember) for details)
-- `errors` - Collection of DS.errors.
-- `placeholder` - Placeholder value.
-- `srOnly` - Boolean srOnly class to the label for screen readers.
-This hides the label, but still allows screen readers/computers to read the label by keeping it in the DOM.
-If it is desirable to hide the label, set this to `true`.
-- `key-press` - Key press action.
-- `key-up` - Key up action.
-- `key-down` - Key down action.

 *Use Example:*

 ```html